indica-mcf/Indica/doc/design.rst

 perform on some data.
 They take physical quantities as arguments and return one or more derived physical quantities as a result.
-It is proposed that these be represented by callable objects of class ``Operation``.
+It is proposed that these be represented by callable objects of class :py:class:`src.operators.Operator`.
 A base class is provided, containing some utility methods, which all operators inherit from.
 The main purpose of these utility methods is to check that types of arguments are correct and to assemble information on data provenance.
 The class is represented by the following UML:

 .. uml::